-Working solo is dangerous because it limits the total output of ideas, increasing the likelihood of the end result being substandard.
-Collaboration is an immensely easy and inexpensive way to validate ideas and mockups, so in this InVision Studio tutorial, we’ll highlight the various ways in which stakeholders can discuss ideas and feedback.
+Working solo is dangerous because it limits the total output of ideas, increasing the likelihood of the end-result being substandard.
+Collaboration offers a super-easy and inexpensive way to validate ideas and mockups, so in this InVision Studio tutorial, we’ll highlight the various ways in which stakeholders can discuss feedback and collaborate.

-Since we rounded off the last tutorial by testing our low-fidelity prototype with the Desktop Preview feature in Studio, the next step is to test it using a real device.
+Carrying on from the last tutorial, where we self-tested our design locally using InVision Studio’s Desktop Preview feature, the next step is to test it on a real device.

-Device Preview enables us to iron out flaws that weren’t immediately evident in Desktop Preview, this time focusing less on silly mistakes (like a connection being misconfigured), and more on the user experience of the design itself.
-This is vital (for example) when designing usability and accessibility, because there’s no way to ensure that tap targets are sufficiently clickable without testing them on a real device.
+Device Preview enables us to identify flaws that weren’t immediately evident in Desktop Preview, this time focusing less on silly mistakes (like a connection being misconfigured), and more on the user experience of the design itself.
+This is vital (for example) when designing usability and accessibility, because there’s no way to ensure that (for example) tap targets are easily clickable without testing them on a real device.

 Being able to physically hold the prototype as if it were the real thing, even if it’s nothing more than a wireframe at this stage, allows us to see what’s not working.

-First, our device requires the installation of InVision Mobile, which includes the InVision iOS App and the Android beta.
-It’s worth noting that InVision mobile apps have other useful features, including the ability to comment and even collaborate on Freehands.
+Firstly, our device requires InVision Mobile — this includes either the InVision iOS App or the Android beta.
+It’s also worth noting that InVision Mobile contains a few other features, including the ability to comment on screens and collaborate on Freehands.

-- Click the Share to InVision icon (⌘⇧P)
+- Click the Publish to InVision icon — or ⌘⇧P

-- InVision Studio will offer a scannable QR code
+- Studio will now display a QR code for the document

 - Click the QR code icon